bprakashputta/100daysofLeetCodeChallenge/README.md

 10. Search Element in Vector
 11. Search Matrix 2
 12. Remove Colored Pieces if Both Neighbors are the Same Color

+## Day23

+1. Check Numbers of Sentence are in Ascending Order
+2. Design HashMap
+3. Majority Element 2
+4. Maximum Depth of Binary Tree
+5. Rotate Vector to the right by K Places
+6. Sorted Squares of Vector